nadangergeo/Pyramid/README.md

 - [ ] Allow passing elements as children (instead?)
 - [ ] Allow react components as elements
 - [ ] *Super secret plan*

+Check out [the dev branch](https://github.com/nadangergeo/Pyramid/tree/dev), to see where this component is headed!
+It's going to be epic!

 ## Demo